CupidonSauce173/PigFriends/README.md

 ### Known Issues

 - **Not ready to be used, I didn't even put it in a testing server yet, I didn't finish to write everything I want before starting debugging and fixing all that mess of a code lol**
+- **This page is also outdated, I'll update it when I'm nearly done with the plugin.**

 | **Feature**                 | **State** |
 | --------------------------- |:----------:|